dvmorozov/fitminimizers/README.md

 ![Minimum Bounding Box Demo](assets/2019-11-29_10h53_34.png)

-The second examples demonstrates using component on form to run optimization, which can take significant time, in separate thread allowing interaction with application.
+The second example demonstrates using form component to run optimization, which can take significant time, in separate thread allowing interaction with application.

 ![Component Demo](assets/2019-11-29_14h11_17.png)